Attribute Mapping from Blueprints

 return room_assignments

-Phase 3: Schema Validation & Graph Handoff
+Step 3: Schema Validation & Routing-Graph Handoff

 from pydantic import BaseModel, field_validator, ValidationError